Bound states in the continuum induced via local symmetries in complex structures: Transport in Complex Networks and BIC formation

-\paragraph*{BIC and quasi BIC states --} We now identify the conditions that are required for the realization of locally symmetric BIC states on a complex network.
-To this end, we consider a subgraph consisting of $C$ edges that form a closed loop within the network (for example, in Fig.~\ref{fig:ExpSetup}a, $C=5$ for the violet pentagon).
+\paragraph*{BIC and quasi-BIC states --} We now identify the conditions that are required for the realization of locally symmetric BIC states on a complex network.
+To this end, we consider a subgraph consisting of $C$ edges that form a closed loop within the network [for example, in Fig.~\ref{fig:ExpSetup}(a), $C=5$ for the violet pentagon].
 We assume that they have equal lengths $\ell$ and construct a state $\psi_{c}(x)=\sqrt{(2/C\ell)}\sin(k_{M}x)$ which is restricted to this cycle.
 This requires $k_{M}=M\pi/\ell$ and $k_{M}=2M\pi/\ell$ ($M=1,2\dots$) for even and odd $C$, respectively.
-The above wave function is zero at the vertices along the subgraph.
-Therefore the state is not affected by further edges attached to these vertices which couple the subgraph to the surrounding network and to the continuum.
+It is easy to verify that this state is normalized and that continuity and current conservation are satisfied at all vertices.
+Thus, it is an eigenstate of the network.
 This argument is completely independent of the topology of the rest of the network, the number of extra edges that are attached to the vertices of the cycle, and the number of attached TLs.
+An example of a quasi-BIC state and its progression towards a BIC (as parameters of the network are changed) is shown in Fig.~\ref{fig:wave-dist} of Appendix~\ref{app:TheoBICModes}.
 Further considerations reveal that it is possible to relax the assumption of equal edge lengths $\ell$ on the subgraph to rationally related lengths.
-Importantly, the above construction is just a special case of the symmetry argument given in the introduction which may apply also in different situations.

 In an experiment, the BICs are manifested as long-lived quasi-bound (resonant) states that disappear and reappear in a characteristic manner when the edge lengths along the subgraph are changed by a small amount $\delta$.
-The values of the wave field at the connections to the remaining network and the TLs are now $\psi_{c}(0)\sim k\delta$.
-Due to this coupling, a BIC gives rise to a Feshbach resonance with width $\gamma \sim|\delta|^{2}$.
+For the unperturbed BIC state the wave function on an edge is a sine wave $\sin(kx)$ with nodes at two vertices.
+When the edge length is changed, a linear approximation to the sine function results in an amplitude $\psi_{c}(0)\sim k\delta$ on the vertices.
+It can be shown that such a perturbation gives rise to a Feshbach resonance with width $\gamma \sim|\delta|^{2}$ and a linear shift in the wave number or frequency, $\Delta f\sim \delta$.
 The latter reveals itself as a sharp feature in the transmittance $T(f)$ and left (right) reflectance $R_1(f)$ ($R_2(f)$), where $R_1=R_2$ if there are no losses inside the network.
-This feature is absent when $\delta=0$ and this is an indirect, but experimentally observable, signature of a BIC in scattering data.
+This feature is absent when $\delta=0$, and this is an indirect, but experimentally observable, signature of a BIC in scattering data.